 Basic Morocco Dress Code for Women

-• Always keep shoulders covered – no strappy tops unless covered by a shawl or cardigan.
+- Cover Shoulders: Avoid strappy tops unless you have a shawl or cardigan.

 Complete your Travel look for Morocco: Find The Best Women’s Travel Jackets for every season and the Best Women’s Travel Pants that are comfortable, versatile and stylish.
 If you can’t bare to leave home without a hair dryer – see our guide to the best lightweight dual-voltage hair dryers for travel.